 Besides the age factor, consuming more than 300-400 mg of caffeine a day can create other side effects such as migraines, insomnia, restlessness, irritability, increased heartbeats and muscle tremors, among others.
 Those that suffer from anxiety disorders or have conditions that can affect their nervous systems should also be careful as the effects of caffeine can vary depending on what we can take.

 Another big factor against caffeine, and one that people seem to want to forget, is that it’s a psychoactive drug.
 Caffeine’s effects don’t just stop at our bodies, they can influence our brains as well and if we become too reliant on it we can even develop an addiction.
 Once that happens, it can lead to withdrawal syndrome and can bring headaches, depression and other types of side effects with it.
+You can check out the top symptoms of a caffeine overdose here.

 So is caffeine good for us?
 Well, only in moderation.
 If you need a shot to get you started in the day or boost your energy then it’s definitely something you should try.
 However, if you keep going back to the coffee or soda machine to get that fix or start feeling strange symptoms when you have too much or too little of it, then you should worry.
 In the end it’s another one of those things where too much can end badly.